ZKoch-Kronoberg/obs-source-manager/detailed-guide.md

 Click on the window and press any key to start the installation and then wait while it does its thing.
 You may get a popup asking if you want Windows PowerShell to make changes to your devices, which you should say yes to.

 ### Verifying your installation
-open your command prompt by searching for "cmd" in the Windows search bar if you are on Windows or open your terminal by pressing the command key (⌘) and spacebar at the same time to open Spotlight and searching for "terminal".
+open your command prompt by searching for "cmd" in the Windows search bar if you are on Windows or open your terminal by pressing the command key (⌘) and spacebar at the same time to open Spotlight and searching for "terminal" if you are on MacOS.

 ![image](https://github.com/user-attachments/assets/b05a679c-4e92-4420-8652-03e4b968dd54)